 Visiting Bryce Canyon National Park

-Visiting Bryce Canyon National Park is like stepping into an outdoor artist gallery.
-The overwhelming number and scale as well as the intricacy of the natural formations found inside this relative small park is jaw dropping.
+Visiting Bryce Canyon National Park is like stepping into an outdoor art gallery.
+The overwhelming number and scale as well as the intricacy of the natural formations found inside this relatively small park is jaw-dropping.
 Wherever your vacation to Utah takes you make sure you schedule at least one day for this amazing natural wonder.